poyrazavsever/poyrazavsever/README.md

 <details close>
 <summary><h3>Contact Me</h3></summary>

-For collaborations, questions, or just a friendly chat, feel free to reach out!
+For collaborations, projects, or any inquiries:
-📧 poyrazavsever@gmail.com
+📧 **poyrazavsever@gmail.com**

+I’m always open to meaningful collaborations that combine **design**, **technology**, and **storytelling**.
+Let’s build something remarkable together.

 </details>

 ---

-> ✨ "Design is not just what it looks like and feels like.
+> "Design is not just what it looks like and feels like.
 Design is how it works."
 > — Charles Eames